mlte-team/mlte/docs/docs/development.md

 ### Requirements

- - MLTE uses `poetry` to handle the required runtime and development packages.
+ - MLTE uses `poetry` (v 2.0.1 or higher) to handle the required runtime and development packages.
 You can install `poetry` on your system with the instructions available here: https://python-poetry.org/docs/#installation
  - You also need to set up a virtual Python environment where `poetry` will work.
 While inside the root of the repository, execute this command:

 ```bash